SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/MCPToolCall.md

 ## The `MCPToolCall` Node

 The `MCPToolCall` node invokes a single tool on a Model Context Protocol (MCP) server.
-The server, tool name, and arguments are all decided by the workflow author — the LLM is not in the loop.
+The server, tool name, and arguments are all decided by the workflow author; the LLM is not in the loop.
 This node is the deterministic primitive for MCP tool use; for many common patterns (fetch this file, query this database, call this API exposed by an MCP server) it is the only piece you need.